 Why study with us

-- You’ll study in a highly practical learning environment, designed to develop your ability to deal with real-life legal situations, and get excellent individual support to maximise your potential and career aspirations, whilst gaining transferable skills.
+• You’ll study in a practical environment, designed to develop your ability to deal with real-life legal situations.

 Why choose a Degree Apprenticeship?